A tensor formalism for multilayer network centrality measures using the Einstein product: Tensor functions and centrality measures for multilayer networks

 Resolvents of the adjacency matrix also are commonly used to determine properties of nodes in a single-layer network; see, e.g., Estrada and Higham \cite{EH2} and Katz \cite{Ka}.
 We define the modified tensor resolvent,

-which is convergent for $0<\alpha<1/|\lambda_{\max}|$, where $\lambda_{\max}$ denotes eigenvalue of largest magnitude of $\A$.
+which is convergent for $0<\alpha<1/|\lambda_{\max}|$, where $\lambda_{\max}$ denotes an eigenvalue of largest magnitude of $\A$.
 For many adjacency tensors of interest, $\lambda_{\max}$ is real and positive.
 Conditions under which this is the case are discussed by Qi and Luo \cite{QL}.
-For tensors of order $4$, the eigenvalue $\lambda_{\max}$ can be computed as an eigenvalue of a matrix using the relation of Remark \ref{rmk3}.
+The eigenvalue $\lambda_{\max}$ can be computed as an eigenvalue of a matrix using the relation of Remark \ref{rmk3}.
 The choice of $\alpha$ affects the $\delta$-effective diameter of the tensor function \eqref{modres}.
 This is discussed for the matrix resolvent in \cite{ADR}.

-We also define the \emph{multilayer total communicability of node} $v_i^\ell$ by
+We also define the \emph{multilayer total communicability of node} $v_i^{\ell_1,\ell_2,\ldots ,\ell_d}$ by